-The municipality is in the process of appointing the suitable service provider to review the existing LED plan.
+The municipality is in the process of appointing the suitable service provider to review the existing LED plan. it is anticipated that the plan will be finalised by June 2012 and it will form part of the adopted IDP

 4.14.3.
 ALIGNMENT OF THE EXISTING LED STRATEGY WITH PROVINCIAL AND NATIONAL OBJECTIVES